-Appointment at, or promotion to, the level of Professor on the Tenure Track should signify that the individual is an established figure in her or his specialty area.
+Appointment at, or promotion to, the rank of Professor on the Tenure Track should signify that the individual is an established figure in her or his specialty area.
 In addition to meeting the qualifications for Associate Professor, an outstanding and sustained record of scholarly activities since appointment or promotion to the previous rank is required.
 Examples of such outstanding scholarship in various categories of activity can be found in the appendices.
 For those faculty whose primary area is research, a national and international reputation as an established investigator is required.
 Faculty whose primary function is education, including clinical instruction, must also be outstanding in at least one area of scholarship.
 Clinical or laboratory research programs should not only be productive, but also provide training for graduate students, postdoctoral fellows, medical students, and/or other faculty.
 Teaching should be of the highest quality and clearly documented.
+Clinicians at this rank are expected to have an outstanding local/regional reputation and to demonstrate outstanding performance with relevant patient-valued quality outcomes such as medical record documentation, peer to peer communication and other quality measures chosen by the clinic, institute, hospital or healthcare system and as vetted by the division/department.
 There should be active participation in service and outreach, both intramural and extramural, thus further serving the College, the University, the community, and one's profession.
 Excellent performance in both teaching and service activities (see Appendices for examples) is expected.